 How many boosters do I need to have?

 In total, you need 5 doses of the tetanus, diphtheria and polio vaccines through your childhood.
 This will build up and maintain your body's own immunity against these infections and protect you against the diseases.

 You receive the first 3 doses as a baby in the 6-in-1 vaccine.
-The fourth dose is given around the age of 3 as a pre-school booster in the 4-in-1 vaccine, and the fifth and final dose is the teenage 3-in-1 booster given at age 14 (school year 9).
+The 4th dose is given around the age of 3 as a pre-school booster in the 4-in-1 vaccine, and the 5th and final dose is the teenage 3-in-1 booster given at age 14 (school year 9).

 You'll usually only need an additional booster before travelling to some countries or if you have had a certain type of injury.

-If you think you may have missed any of your doses, talk to your doctor, practice nurse or school nurse.
+If you think you may have missed any of your doses, talk to a doctor, practice nurse or school nurse.

 What are the most common side effects of the teenage 3-in-1 booster?